MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/ready.md

 The Cloud Adoption Framework [Ready methodology](../../ready/index.md) guides customers as they prepare their environment for cloud adoption.
 The methodology includes technical accelerators like Azure landing zones, which are the building blocks of any Azure cloud adoption environment.

-If you need help with choosing the right landing zone to deploy for your organization, this guide can help you get started.
+This guide can help you choose the right landing zone to deploy for your organization.

 ## Hybrid and multicloud in landing zones